Glastonbury 2020: headliners, line-up rumours and more

-Who is in the frame to headline the 50th anniversary of Glastonbury festival?
-Radio X looks at the contenders from Paul McCartney to Led Zeppelin…
+Who is in the frame to headline the 50th anniversary Glastonbury festival?
+We look at the contenders and update you on the latest.

-It’s official - Glastonbury festival will celebrate its 50th anniversary between 24 to 28 June 2020.
+It’s official!
+Glastonbury festival will celebrate its 50th anniversary between 24-28 June 2020.

 In April, Michael Eavis hilariously told a BBC reporter that he was talking to the former Beatle about playing Glastonbury for a second time “hopefully for the 50th.
 Don’t make a big thing of it though, will you?”.